Instant Pot or Stovetop Chana Masala – a delicious lighter version of this popular vegetarian fragrant curry.

 - Add the ginger and garlic and continue to fry for about a minute.

-- Add in the fresh chopped tomatoes, spices and chiles and continue to fry until the tomatoe break down and the sauce becomes paste like.
+- Add in the fresh chopped tomatoes, spices and chiles and continue to fry for a few minutes until the tomatoes break down and the sauce becomes paste-like.

 - Add in the chopped carrot and courgette (zucchini).

 - Add the crushed tomatoes and stock (for newer Instant Pot models, you may need to layer the crushed tomatoes on the top).
 Don't forget the tomato paste if using passata.

 - Add lid (close valve if not self sealing) and set the instant pot to 12 minutes high pressure.
 When the instant pot finishes cooking, do a quick release of the pressure.

 - Season as needed with salt and black pepper and sprinkle with freshly chopped coriander.

 - Serve with fresh lemon wedges to squeeze a little lemon juice over the top.

 This recipe is gluten free, dairy free, vegetarian, Slimming World and Weight Watchers friendly

 - Slimming World – 1.5 syns per serving

 - Sliming World SP friendly – 1.5 syns per serving (serve with cauli rice)